ua-snap/jp-fastapi/app_demo.md

 ## Demo of query validation :zap:

-Right now, queries just return messages to test if `pydantic` parameter validation worked.
+:caution: Right now, queries just return messages to test if `pydantic` parameter validation worked.
 No data is fetched yet.

 #### Good queries :white_check_mark:
 - Request the "about" page at the root